-Perhaps it’s not surprising that, in 2011, state senators and representatives in Washington State ignored not only PCTC-funded science, but the results of a study conducted by their own Department of Ecology showing that refined tar-based sealer is, if present at all, a vanishingly small contributor to Washington State sediments.
+Perhaps it’s unsurprising that, in 2011, state senators and representatives in Washington State ignored not only PCTC-funded science, but the results of a study conducted by their own Department of Ecology showing that refined tar-based sealer is, if present at all, a vanishingly small contributor to Washington State sediments.

 According to the USGS model, more than half of all PAHs in a Seattle area lake (Lake Ballinger) come from refined tar-based sealer.
 Analysis of the PAH fingerprints in Lake Ballinger demonstrates that the percentage of PAHs from refined tar-based sealer in lake sediments is much closer to zero percent.